kazu/skiplistmap/README.md

 ## Skip List Map in Golang

-Skip List Map is an ordered and concurrent map.  this Map is gourtine safety for reading/updating/deleting, require locking and coordination.
-This
+Skip List Map is an ordered and concurrent map.  this Map is gourtine safety for reading/updating/deleting, no-require locking and coordination.

 ## features